danwolfgang/mt-plugin-more-custom-fields/readme.md

 http://tinyurl.com/easy-plugin-install

-This plugin requires a newer version of the `YAML::Tiny` Perl module than is included with Movable Type.
+This plugin requires a newer version of the `YAML::Tiny` Perl module (1.4.4) than is included with Movable Type.
 Included with this plugin (in the `extlib/` folder) is a newer version of `YAML::Tiny`.
 Copy from the plugin archive `extlib/YAML/Tiny.pm` to `$MT_HOME/extlib/YAML/Tiny.pm` to update Movable Type's copy of this plugin. **This is a required, non-optional step!**

-This plugin requires a newer version of the jQuery library than is included with Movable Type.
+This plugin requires a newer version of the jQuery library (1.7.x or greater) than is included with Movable Type.
 Included with this plugin (in the `jQuery/` folder) is a newer version of JQuery.
-Copy from `jQuery/jquery.js` to `$MT_HOME/mt-static/jquery/jquery.js` to update Movable Type's copy of jQuery.
-** This is a required, non-optional step!**
+Copy from `jQuery/jquery.js` to `$MT_HOME/mt-static/jquery/jquery.js` to update Movable Type's copy of jQuery. ** This is a required, non-optional step!**

+## Movable Type 5 Installation

+Install as noted above.
+Be sure to update `YAML::Tiny` as instructed.

+Movable Type 5.1x includes jQuery version 1.4.x and so needs to be updated.
+Movable Type 5.2 includes jQuery version 1.7.2 and therefore does *not* need to be updated.

 # Configuration